yehia67/documentation/iot/0.1/esp32/iota-projects/generate-address.md

-# Run a QR code address generator on an ESP32
+# Run an address monitor on an ESP32

-**In this guide, you set up a cashier application that allows you to generate an unspent address from your seed and display it in a QR code on an LCD screen.
-This application also monitors the balance of the generated address and generates a new one if IOTA tokens are ever withdrawn from it.**
+**In this guide, you set up a cashier application that allows you to display the QR code for an address on an LCD screen.
+This application can also monitor the balance of the address and generate a new one if IOTA tokens are ever withdrawn from it.**

 ## Hardware